Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         blocked:1b, //How the door is blocked, 0b = not, 1b = blockade, 2b = arena blockade, 3b = barricade, 4b = uninteractable.
 Default = 0b.
         burning:"extinguish_kitchen_door", //Only if the door is burning, the save data field to write on extinguish.
 If it's already written, the door won't burn.
 Default = none. key:"parlor", //What key this door needs.
-Default = none. go_through_command:"<command>", //A command this door needs to run at the moment of warping the player.
+Default = none. go_through_command:"<command>", //A command this door needs to run at the moment of warping the player as the player.
 Used by the front door and some special cases.
 Default = none. other_end:{ //Coordinates of the door on the other side to trigger opening animation for; does not affect warping.
 Default = none. dimension:"luigis_mansion:normal", //The dimension of the other door.
-Default = the dimension of this door. x:X, //The integer X coordinate
+Default = the dimension of this door. x:X, //The integer/double X coordinate
-            y:X, //The integer Y coordinate
+            y:X, //The integer/double Y coordinate
-            z:X //The integer Z coordinate
+            z:X //The integer/double Z coordinate
         }
     },
     room:X, //Room number that this furniture is in.
 Default = room number of whoever is @s on function call, if absent = 0.